kevinveenbirkenbach/infinito/README.md

 ## Idea

 This software should offer a cloud based application\\framework for GUI and REST based development and data management.
-A use case diagram [is available](.meta/use-case-brainstorming.png) .

 ### Core Functions, USP & Target
 - High differentiable of rights for persons, groups and devices
 - Data interface for persons and devices (IoT)